illusori/space-engineers-zi-light-profiles/README.md

 * Try the "Capac" profile for some fun times and the inspiration to finally get around to writing this script.
 * Set your light profiles to different intensities and put them on a button bar: you now have a dimmer switch.
 * Use sensors to change to an "alert" profile when intruders are detected, and reset again afterwards.

+## Contributing:

+Zephyr Industries Light Profiles is open source, under an MIT license.
+You can contribute to or copy the code at https://github.com/illusori/space-engineers-zi-light-profiles.